 A former French diplomat who relates the story of his passionate, disastrous affair with Song Liling from his cell in a Paris prison, where he is serving a long sentence for treason.
-Gallimard falls in… (read full character analysis)
+Gallimard falls in… read analysis of Rene Gallimard

 A male, homosexual Chinese opera singer who masquerades as a woman to gain access to Gallimard, then exploits their intimacy to collect classified information for agents of the Chinese Communist Party.
-Tremendously perceptive and… (read full character analysis)
+Tremendously perceptive and… read analysis of Song Liling

 A friend from Gallimard’s youth.
 Marc is unapologetically lascivious and encourages Gallimard to take sexual advantage of the women around him without regard for their feelings or even their consent.
-Marc represents unfettered masculine… (read full character analysis)
+Marc represents unfettered masculine… read analysis of Marc

 The French ambassador to China, and Gallimard’s superior at the embassy in Beijing.
 Toulon promotes Gallimard to vice-consul and charges him with collecting information to aid the American war in Vietnam.
-He shares Gallimard’s… (read full character analysis)
+He shares Gallimard’s… read analysis of Manuel Toulon

 A young, sexually liberated Danish woman with whom Gallimard as an affair.
 Renee’s boldness presents a stark contrast to Song’s modesty, which Gallimard finds both exciting and obnoxious.